ShaunCurtis/Blazr.EditStateTracker/readme.md

 }
 ```

-All `InputBase` controls call `EditContext.NotifyFieldChanged`.
-It adds an entry into the Edit States Dictionary and raises the `OnFieldChanged` event.
+All `InputBase` controls call `EditContext.NotifyFieldChanged` when they update.  `NotifyFieldChanged` adds or updates an entry in the Edit State dictionary, and raises the `OnFieldChanged` event.

 ```csharp
 public event EventHandler<FieldChangedEventArgs>?
 OnFieldChanged;